 A total of 2974 patient days were admitted, occupying nearly 70% of the beds.
 The incidence rate of pressure injuries was 0.37%, and the incidence rate of falls was 0.09%.
 Family satisfaction rate reached 90%, the most satisfied is that the pressure of family care can be shared; dissatisfied is that there are not enough beds.
-Nursing staff satisfaction:83.2%, the most satisfied with the sharing of non-professional care work; dissatisfied with the immediacy of communication with family members; nurse aides satisfaction was 80.5%, the most satisfied with the proportion of patients with high severity of the disease is too high when they feel that the workload is too heavy.
+Nursing staff satisfaction:83.2%, the most satisfied with the sharing of non-professional care work; dissatisfied with the immediacy of communication with family members; nurse aides satisfaction was 80.5%, the most satisfied with the work type for the two-shift system; dissatisfied with the proportion of patients with high severity of the disease is too high when they feel that the workload is too heavy.